 In Research, Inquiry Skills and Experimentation (RISE) students learn how to conduct independent research and report their findings.
 In this school-year-long, asynchronous course students conduct an in-depth study of a science topic of their choice.
 This course includes a significant writing component — successful students will be independent and self-motivated learners.

-IMSA-created, quick activities introduced by our mascot, Darwin the bearded dragon, and his furry friends.
-These are activities students can do on their own, targeted to grades 2-6.
+STEM BITES are IMSA-created, quick activities introduced by our mascot, Darwin the bearded dragon, and his furry friends.
+STEM Plans are activities students can do with a parent or other adult.
 There is no cost to download/access.
-This will launch in January 2020.

 SITE – Summer Internships for Tomorrow’s Educators—provides college education and STEM majors with training, mentorship and support, feedback, and classroom opportunities to teach IMSA-created, hands-on, minds-on STEM content to students in IMSA’s summer programs.
 SITE interns receive training in inquiry-based teaching techniques, material preparation, classroom management, and the elements of successful informal STEM learning.
 SITE interns work and teach alongside IMSA high school students who are part of the ALLIES program, a STEM leadership and teacher development program for high school students.
 Site interns receive an hourly salary.
 These internships are based at IMSA’s Aurora, IL campus.
 Internship will run from mid-May through end of July, General hours are 8 a.m. – 4:30 p.m.